What Do Fixed Index Annuities, Equity Index Annuities and Hybrid Annuities Have in Common?

 Fact or Fiction? — Because of the market indexing component, hybrid annuities are risky. — Fiction!

-They are also excellent retirement and estate planning financial tools due to the fact that they are built with contractual guarantees.
-In fact, these types of annuities are quite suitable for the funds that should not be put at risk of market loss––such as allocations directed to a safe retirement account––since the principal is guaranteed against stock market losses.
+They are also excellent retirement and estate planning financial tools because they are built with contractual **guarantees.
+In fact, these types of annuities are quite suitable for the funds that should not be put at risk of market loss––such as allocations directed to a safe retirement account––since the principal is **guaranteed against stock market losses.

-Fact or Fiction? — Hybrid annuities have high fees like variable annuities. — Fiction!
+Fact or Fiction? — Hybrid fixed index annuities have high fees like variable annuities#. — Fiction!

 Fact or Fiction? — Hybrid annuities protect principal and lock in earnings. — Fact!

 Never going backward with principal or earnings is a benefit that makes hybrid annuities so popular.
 This is because the chassis for a hybrid is a fixed annuity with a market indexing option also known as a fixed index annuity.